ankane/searchkick/README.md

 ## Usage

-### Reindex with Zero Downtime
+### Change Mappings with Zero Downtime

-Elasticsearch has a feature called aliases that allows you to reindex with no downtime.
+Elasticsearch has a feature called aliases that allows you to change mappings with no downtime.

 ```ruby
 Book.tire.reindex